 - Musicology, including the historical, analytical and cultural study of music

 - Music Psychology, including quantitative and qualitative approaches to research in all aspects of music making, particularly expert music performance and musicians’ health and wellbeing

 - Music Education and Pedagogy,including the philosophy, history, practice and theory of music education

 - Performance, including performance practice and practice-as-research.

-To meet the RNCM’s current research students and to get an idea of the kinds of projects they are working on click here.
+To get an idea of the kinds of projects Research students are working on, click here.